kovar007/Fungus-game/README.md

   - Moving the character by clicking on walkable areas
   - Interacting with objects through a context menu
   - Opening the inventory using the bag icon
-  - Navigating through menus and scene transitions
+  - Navigating through menus and scene switching

 - **Space**
   - Advance dialogue text